-So we pulled together pricing data from across the Australian market — published rates, industry benchmarks, and what we've seen from the agency side — to give you a straightforward breakdown of what Google Ads management actually costs, what drives the price up or down, and how to tell whether a quote is reasonable.
+So I pulled together pricing data from across the Australian market - published rates, industry benchmarks, and what I've seen from the agency side - to give you a straightforward breakdown of what Google Ads management actually costs, what drives the price up or down, and how to tell whether a quote is reasonable.
 (If you're a nonprofit, you might not need to pay for ads at all - Google Ad Grants gives eligible organisations $10,000/month in free advertising.)

 The Two Costs You're Paying